-The Governmental Accounting Standards Board (GASB) issued Statement No. 95, "Postponement of the Effective Dates of Certain Authoritative Guidance" which postponed the effective dates for implementation of certain new pronouncements to provide relief to governments and other stakeholders in light of the CO-VID-19 pandemic.
+The Governmental Accounting Standards Board (GASB) issued Statement No. 95, "Postponement of the Effective Dates of Certain Authoritative Guidance" which postponed the effective dates for implementation of certain new pronouncements to provide relief to governments and other stakeholders considering the on-going COVID-19 pandemic.

 GASB Statement No. 84, "Fiduciary Activities", established criteria for identifying fiduciary activities of state and local governments.
 The focus of the criteria generally is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
-This GASB is now effective for fiscal periods beginning after December 15, 2019 (FY 2021) and it will have no impact as the System is already accounted for as a fiduciary activity.
+This GASB has no impact as the System is already accounted for as a fiduciary activity.

 GASB Statement No. 87, "Leases", requires the recognition of certain lease assets and liabilities for leases that were previously classified as operating leases.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 A lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
 This GASB is effective for fiscal periods beginning after June 15, 2021 (FY 2022).
-The System is working with the Illinois Comptroller's Office to identify any impacts to its financial reporting process because of this pronouncement.
+The System will implement this GASB in fiscal year 2022.

 GASB Statement No. 90, "Majority Equity Interests", addresses whether a government's majority equity interest in a legally separate organization represents an investment or a component unit.
 It defines a majority equity interest and specifies that a majority equity interest in a legally separate organization should be reported as an investment if a government's holding of the equity interest meets the definition of an investment.
-This GASB is now effective for fiscal periods beginning after December 31, 2019 (FY 2021) but should not impact the System significantly, due to a pension fund's ability to account for a majority equity investment at fair value under GASB 72.
+This GASB is now effective for fiscal periods beginning after December 31, 2019 (FY 2021) but does not impact the System, due to a pension fund's ability to account for a majority equity investment at fair value under GASB 72.

 GASB Statement No. 92, "Omnibus 2020" modifies requirements related to leases, reinsurance recoveries, and the terminology used to refer to derivative instruments.
-This portion of this GASB that pertains to the System is now effective for FY 2021 (terminology used for derivative instruments), however, it has been implemented by the System and the ISBI for the FY 2020 fiscal period.
+This portion of this GASB that pertains to the System is now effective for FY 2022 (terminology used for derivative instruments), however, it has already been implemented by the System and the ISBI.